hongtaoh/ica_authors/README.md

 #### Folders

-- `paper_classification_task`: The source files for me, Kristen, and Jeff to code the paper classifcation.
+- `paper_classification_task`: The source files for three authors to code the paper classifcation.

 - `icr`: contains all files for intercoder reliability testing